PTJaeger/CybersecandPrivacyCourse/BookingSystem/Phase1/Part1/test_report.md

 - The purpose of this test was to pinpoint vulnerabilities in the sites user registration process.

 **Scope:**
-- Tested components:
+- Tested components: User Registration process
-- Exclusions:
+- Exclusions: All else
 - Test approach: Gray-box

 **Test environment & dates:**